10 Best Project Software for Mac Users in 2024

 Cons

-• Not a great pick for large businesses: Larger organizations would struggle to scale with Notion.
+• Limited utility for large businesses: Larger organizations would struggle to scale with Notion.

-• Dashboard views: Lack of analytics options/dashboard analytics views makes data extraction difficult without integrations.
+• Dashboard views: Lack of analytics options/dashboard analytics views makes data extraction and analysis difficult without integrations.

-• Project management capabilities: Some users may prefer vendors that are more strictly focused on project management for more advanced project capabilities.
+• Lesser PM focus: Some users may prefer vendors that are more strictly focused on project management for more advanced project capabilities.

 Why We Chose Notion

-Notion is an amazingly flexible project management solution that can double as a team Wiki, brand board, file storage application, and more.
-From emoji label options to a powerful iOS-compatible mobile app that works even on IPad, Mac users can enjoy the powerful features of Notion from anywhere.
-For startups, small businesses, and solopreneurs, Notion’s ability to blend more complex features (such as workflow automations) with an easy-to-use interface and hundreds of use cases help it stand out as a top choice for Mac users.
+Notion is an amazingly flexible project management solution that can also act as a team wiki, brand board, file storage application, and more.
+From emoji label options to a powerful iOS-compatible mobile app that works even on an iPad, Mac users can enjoy the powerful features of Notion from anywhere.
+Notion AI is also one of the better AI assistance feature sets currently built into PM software.
+For startups, small businesses, and solopreneurs, Notion’s ability to blend more complex features, such as workflow automations, with an easy-to-use interface, affordability, and hundreds of use cases helps it stand out as a top choice for Mac users.

 Trello logo.